A Day in the Life of a Parent

 Students enrolled: Abigail, Third Grade, Rachel, Tenth Grade

 I begin each day with a cup of chai tea, made by my father-in-law who happens to be an early riser and excellent tea maker.
 While I enjoy the tea, I check emails (both personal and school), go over my third graders schedule for the day, look at assignments and grades for my 10th grader, check my calendar of events for the day, plan meals, eat breakfast and then spend some time in prayer.
-We try to start school by nine o’clock each day, but many times little interruptions, will get mom off to a late start.
+We try to start school by nine o’clock each day, but many times little interruptions will get mom off to a late start.

-This does not seem to be a problem for either of my children since the tenth grader may have already logged into a synchronous class and the third grader is usually eager to get started by herself.
+This does not seem to be a problem for either of my children since the tenth grader may have already logged into a live class and the third grader is usually eager to get started by herself.

-My third grader generally starts her day with what she considers easy subjects: spelling, vocabulary, grammar, science, history, art and music.
-We take a one-hour lunch break and then she completes her least favorite subjects Literature, Composition and Math.
-What can I say about Math except that it is not a household favorite, and definitely the subject that has given mom the most gray hairs during our 10 years with PA Virtual.
+My third grader generally starts her day with what she considers easy subjects: spelling, vocabulary, grammar, science, history, art, and music.
+We take a one-hour lunch break and then she completes her least favorite subjects Literature, Composition, and Math.
+What can I say about Math except that it is not a household favorite, and definitely the subject that has given mom the gray hairs during our years with PA Virtual.
 On the flip side, the subject I found to be my favorite and a favorite of all my children is History.
 We still have notebooks filled with handwork sheets that show a chronological progression of History as taught through the online school.
 Sometimes we enjoy looking back through those notebooks and reviewing the things we have learned.
-And yes, even mom has learn new things.
+And yes, even mom has learned new things.

 Another thing that is an enormous help to the students and learning coach are the online classes held each month.
 This gives the students time to interact with the teacher and other classmates and gives them some time away from their normal schedule, with a lot of interesting subjects being covered.
 It also gives mom time for herself or to concentrate on another student.
 PA Virtual is the right choice for our family because it helps me to give the children a well-rounded home education.